-A Cloud&Heat data center (DC) saves almost a third of the CO2 emissions compared to a conventional DC.
+A Cloud&Heat data centre (DC) saves almost a third of the CO2 emissions compared to a conventional DC.
 Combined with server virtualization, load shifting, renewable energy sources and heat recovery it is carbon-neutral.

 Therefore, it is of utmost importance to cut down carbon dioxide emissions as stated in the Paris Agreement in order to keep the global average temperature rise below 1.5 K and the earth a worth living place.
 This is the point where Cloud&Heat comes into play.
 We are a full stack provider of turnkey digital infrastructure solutions including DCs.
 This implies that we work closely together with the client and all other relevant stakeholders from the early beginning of conceptualization, planning, engineering, via construction, commissioning, and testing until operation of the DC.
 This enables us to transform a holistic circular economy concept into reality on a large scale and providing the client a tailor-fitted and turnkey solution; and having a global impact!